Short answer: Yes, Slovenia is super safe.

 “Migration is a way of life in the modern world.
 Like other Member States of the European Union, Slovenia supports the integration of foreigners holding a residence permit.
 Slovenia adheres to the principles and values of equality, freedom and mutual cooperation.
 As the personal circumstances of immigrants are different, we devote special attention and care to each individual.
 We encourage and facilitate their inclusion in cultural, economic and social life.”

 Slovenia is also very committed to tackling its remaining gender equality issues.
-Women in the workplace and society at large have been awarded greater protection and representation of their rights.
+Women in the workplace and society at large have been awarded greater protection and representation of their rights, which is why Slovenia has the 3rd lowest gender pay gap in the EU.
 Equalizing power relations between women and men is taken very seriously in both governmental and societal activities.

 The laws governing this part of Slovenian life guarantee the freedom of religious expression and draw a clear distinction between state and church.
 Religious discrimination and hatred are illegal.
 Religious groups are free to practice (most) of their spiritual rituals in Slovenia.

-Things like keeping your travel documents, money, credit cards, phones and other valuables on your person or at a secure location.
-As mentioned, bigger towns like our capital Ljubljana are safe to stroll around in, but that doesn’t mean that you should push your luck by venturing into areas too far from the centre.
-Streetwise behaviour like not attracting attention to yourself or causing unnecessary mayhem will always get you through safely.
+Things like keeping your travel documents, money, credit cards, phones, and other valuables on your person or at a secure location.
+As mentioned, bigger towns like our capital Ljubljana are safe to stroll around in, but that doesn’t mean that you should push your luck by venturing into areas too far from the center.
+Streetwise behavior like not attracting attention to yourself or causing unnecessary mayhem will always get you through safely.

 Whether it’s climbing Mt Triglav, paragliding over Lake Bled, or canyoning down a narrow gorge – our expert guides make sure you return from your adventure safe and sound.